se-edu/collate/docs/User-Guide.md

 ![tui collate all subfolders](images/user-guide/tui-collate-all-subfolders.gif)
 ![gui collate all subfolders](images/user-guide/gui-collate-all-subfolders.gif)

-If your directory includes whitespaces, you will need to surround the directory with double inverted commas.
+If your folder includes whitespaces, you will need to surround the folder with double inverted commas.
 For example, `collate from "C:/source files"`.

 ##### Only the specified folder
 If you would like to collate files only from the specified folder, and not files from subfolders, you can add the `only` option.